oraclekid12/rulebook2024/content.md

 \
 This is considered the final step of the action.
 After all effects are handled, there is a chance to play cards which are only usable after action resolution.
 If an action card was used, it is now burned.
 If a methuselah is ousted, their predator is awarded with 6 pool.
-ADVANCED RULES
-If an effect ends the action after block resolution, that makes the action end unsuccessfully.
-Actions that are ended are over: action modifiers and reactions cannot be played anymore.